 In-processing begins the first Monday after you land on island.
-The only exception is if Monday is a holiday or DONSA, then you would report the first working day of the week.
+The only exception is if Monday is a holiday or DONSA, then you

 LODGING & HOUSING

 For Soldiers and families relocating to Hawaii, temporary lodging and housing is available both on and off post.